 Wild Heaven Beer — West End

 The second location of this Avondale Estates brewery opened in 2019 along the Westside Beltline trail in West End, and the sprawling beer garden here is one of its best features.
 Flanking the Beltline, and running the length of the brewery, Wild Heaven’s beer garden includes both shady and sunny spots fashioned with casual conversation areas equipped with Adirondack chairs and long picnic tables perfect for gathering groups of friends (or meeting new ones.)
 Order European-style pilsners, a Belgian saison, and even a porter spiced with nutmeg, cardamom, and coffee called Garden Beer from the taproom or container bar outside.
 Pair that beer with a shrimp po’boy, brisket sandwich, or mango habanero wings.
-Pop by in the mornings for coffee from Finca to Filter at the corner counter in the taproom.
+Pop by in the mornings for coffee and pastries from Finca to Filter inside the taproom.
 Dogs on leashes welcome.
 Family friendly.